-

 Conclusion

 One of collagen’s many essential functions is to support and enhance bone health.
-Type 1 is the best collagen type for osteoporosis.
+Type 1 is the best hydrolyzed collagen powder for osteoporosis.
 Collagen peptides help to build muscle mass and strengthen bones and connective tissues.
 When combined with regular exercise, vitamin C and D, and a diet rich in collagen or hydrolyzed collagen peptide supplements, they can have far-reaching effects on the prevention and management of osteoporosis.

 Leave a comment